-25 Oct Disciplinary Policy
+25 Oct Disciplinary Policy (Superseded by 2023 Policy)

 The Nepean Skating Club (NSC) adheres to the belief of treating all its members including skaters, coaches, parents, board members, and other volunteers objectively when applying any disciplinary action.